moizd9/Sentiment_Analysis_Amazon/README.md

-# Sentiment Analysis Report on Amazon using NLP
+# Sentiment Analysis using NLP - For Amazon Reviews

 ## Objective